 However, other people have wonderful stories of genuine hospitality and excellent customer service when buying from a dealership.
 The warranties and financing are usually much better when buying new versus used.
 There are certainly advantages to purchasing a new rig from a dealership.

 But this is also why it’s important to shop around.
 Don’t just stick to the dealership in your hometown because it’s more convenient.
-Shop around to find the dealership that will give you the proper attention you deserve during the buying process and take good care of you once the RV is in your hands.
+Branch out to find the dealership that will give you the proper attention you deserve during the buying process and take good care of you once the RV is in your hands.